-MEEP (MareNostrum Exascale Emulation Platform) is a flexible FPGA-based emulation platform that will explore hardware/software co-designs for Exascale Supercomputers and other hardware targets, based on European-developed IPs.
-Particularly, MEEP's ambition is to play two important roles within the Exascale computation paradigm:
+MEEP (MareNostrum Experimental Exascale Platform) is a flexible FPGA-based emulation platform that explores hardware/software co-designs for Exascale Supercomputers and other hardware targets based on European-developed IPs.
+Mainly, MEEP's ambition is to play two important roles within the Exascale computation paradigm:

-2) Become a software development and experimentation platform to enable software readiness for new hardware designs.
-MEEP will accelerate software maturity, compared to the limitations of software simulation approaches, since IPs will be tested and validated before moving to silicon, considering a realistic componentization characterization and running them under their targeted execution contexts; which means saving time and money.
+It becomes a software development and experimentation platform to enable software readiness for new hardware designs.
+MEEP accelerates software maturity, compared to the limitations of software simulation approaches, as IPs are tested and validated before moving to silicon, considering a realistic componentization characterization and running them under their targeted execution contexts, which means saving time and money.

-Along its lifetime, MEEP will deliver a series of Open-Source IPs, when possible.
-They will be able to be used for academic purposes, and/or be integrated into a functional accelerator or cores for traditional and emerging HPC applications.
+Throughout its lifetime, MEEP delivers a series of Open-Source IPs when possible.
+They can be used for academic purposes and integrated into functional accelerators or cores for traditional and emerging HPC applications.

-The MEEP project's first target accelerator is a design that could be available in 5 years and would be realized as a collection of chiplets with High Bandwidth Memory.
+The MEEP project's first target accelerator is realized as a collection of chiplets with High Bandwidth Memory.
 The goal is to map as much of a single accelerator to a single FPGA and compose a system of multiple FPGAs or emulated accelerators.
 Based on this approach, it is possible to focus on emulation speed vs overall emulated accelerator performance.
-As a Proof of Concept (PoC), the first step is mapping a scaled-down functional and operative approximation of the emulated accelerator that will fit in the FPGA, which contains the main accelerator components.
-In addition, the MEEP project provides a set of software tools that translate the diverse nature of HPC applications into executables that run on top of the emulated hardware accelerator.
+As a Proof of Concept (PoC), the first step is mapping a scaled-down functional and operative approximation of the emulated accelerator that fits in the FPGA, containing the main accelerator components.
+Additionally, the MEEP project provides software tools that translate the diverse nature of HPC applications into executables that run on top of the emulated hardware accelerator.